aerotron1/TastyTV-M2/README.md

 ## Unsolved problems

 - Add Movie button does not render correctly when the state changes.
 It does not include release date and image.
 Bug with input release date - unable to render in similar format to client Array (Movie.js).
+- watchedMovie does not change colour individually when clicked on the watched button.

 ## Acknowledgements